-The children's section has been occupied to capacity: Fifty-five beds were supplied for the treatment of all forms of tuberculosis in children; the most frequent lesions are found in the lungs or the bones and joints; multiple lesions in the same child are not uncommon.
-Children adjust so readily to treatment and are so happy that their department is one of the bright spots of the Institution.
-Many of the children are able to attend school, others, less advanced in treatment, are moved to the classroom in their beds extra wide doors allow the passage of full-sized single beds thereby facilitating movement of patients for instruction or for treatment.
-It is not necessary to separate one tuberculous child from another, or for that matter, from a tuberculous adult, anymore than it is necessary to isolate one case of measles from another.
-This prejudice has at times hindered early treatment of patients.

-The Out-patient Department was transferred from St. Boniface Hospital to the Sanatorium in 1948, since which time the active enrollment has gradually increased from 633 to 1,415 individuals.
-During the year 743 review examinations were conducted, 1,391 fluoroscopic examinations and 750 X-rays were taken, as well as other diagnostic and treatment procedures too numerous to mention here.
+The children's section has been occupied to capacity: Fifty-five beds were supplied for the treatment of all forms of tuberculosis in children; the most frequent lesions are found in the lungs or the bones and joints; multiple lesions in the child are not uncommon.
+Children adjust so readily to treatment and are so happy that department is one of the bright spots of the Institution.
+Many of the children are able and school, others, less advanced in treatment, are moved to the classroom in their beds-wide doors allow the passage of full-sized single beds thereby facilitating movement of its for instruction or for treatment.
+It is not necessary to separate one tuberculous child another, or for that matter, from a tuberculous adult, anymore than it is necessary to one case of measles from another.
+This prejudice has at times hindered early treatment he Out-patient Department was transferred from St. Boniface Hospital to the Sanatorium 8, since which time the active enrollment has gradually increased from 633 to 1,415 duals.
+During the year 743 review examinations were conducted, 1,391 fluoroscopic nations and 750 X-rays were taken, as well as other diagnostic and treatment procedures merous to mention here.

-Out-patient Departments throughout the Province, will, I believe in the future play an even larger role in our anti-tuberculosis program.
-The average length of treatment in Sanatorium is gradually giving way to longer supervision in the Out-patient Departments (including the Central Tuberculosis Clinic).
-This should eventually result in a decrease in the over-all Provincial Budget for tuberculosis.
+Out-patient Departments throughout the Province, will, I believe in the future play an arger role in our anti-tuberculosis program.
+The average length of treatment in Sanais gradually giving way to longer supervision in the Out-patient Departments (including entral Tuberculosis Clinic).
+This should eventually result in a decrease in the over-all icial Budget for tuberculosis.

-The total number of patient treatment days for the year came to 98,484 compared to 101,060 in 1954 and 91,144 ten years ago.
-The Sanatorium capacity is 288 beds which figure includes three bassinets for new born babies.
-The Sanatorium beds were occupied 94.6% of possible.
+he total number of patient treatment days for the year came to 98,484 compared to 0 in 1954 and 91,144 ten years ago.
+The Sanatorium capacity is 288 beds which figure es three bassinets for new born babies.
+The Sanatorium beds were occupied 94.6% ractical nurses on a rotating service from St. Boniface Training School have received as and practical experience as formerly.
+Medical students from third and fourth year time at the Sanatorium to gain knowledge in the field of tuberculosis.
+Due to a shortage rnes at St. Boniface Hospital, the rotating service which involved twelve young doctors, or one month's training, was temporarily discontinued.